-- (2) An application for amendment shall be advertised in the prescribed manner. - (3) (a) Any person may oppose the application for amendment within the prescribed time and in the prescribed manner. - (b) The court shall deal with such opposition in the prescribed manner, and determine whether and on what conditions, if any, the amendment ought to be allowed. - (4) If no person opposes the application as contemplated in subsection (3)(a), the registrar may determine whether and on which conditions, if any, the amendment ought to be allowed. - (5) An amendment of an application for the registration of a design, or the registration of a design, may be allowed if it is by way of correction, including the correction of a mistake. - (6) No amendment of a registration shall be allowed if- - (a) the effect of the amendment would be to introduce new matter or matter not in substance disclosed in the application for the registration of a design or the registration of the design before amendment; - (b) registration of a design as amended would include any matter not fairly based on matter disclosed in the document before amendment; - (c) the effect would be to alter a registration in terms of the repealed Act from a Part A to a Part F registration; or - (d) the scope of the registration after amendment would be wider than that before amendment. - (7) Any amendment made in conflict with the provisions of this section, other than an amendment allowed by a court, may be set aside by the court at any time on application made to it. - (8) An application for the registration of a design made after the commencement of this Act, may be amended from a Part A to a Part F application or vice versa, but not after it has been granted.
+- (b) The court shall deal with such opposition in the prescribed manner, and determine whether and on what conditions, if any, the amendment ought to be allowed. - (4) If no person opposes the application as contemplated in subsection (3)(a), the registrar may determine whether and on which conditions, if any, the amendment ought to be allowed.

+- (5) An amendment of an application for the registration of a design, or the registration of a design, may be allowed if it is by way of correction, including the correction of a mistake. - (6) No amendment of- - (a) an application for the registration of a design, or a registration of a design, shall be allowed if \\\\\\ - (i) the effect of the amendment would be to introduce new matter or matter not in substance disclosed in the application for the registration of a design or the registration of the design before amendment; or - (ii) registration of a design as amended would include any matter not fairly based on matter disclosed in the document before amendment; - (b) a registration of a design shall be allowed if- - (i) the effect would be to alter a registration in terms of the repealed Act from a Part A to a Part F registration; or - (ii) the scope of the registration after amendment would be wider than that before amendment.